 Our tailored lecture programme exposes students to the insights of leaders from the private and public sectors, who share their experiences and guidance.
 We have strong business links to the area and are enthusiastic members of the North East Chamber of Commerce.
 This allows us to have our finger on the pulse when it comes to business trends and the employability prospects of our students.
 Regular contact with professionals at the top of their careers, as well as young Old Barnardians who are making their mark in the world, is an informative and inspirational addition to students’ education as we seek to add value and breadth to their experience.
 Drawn from regional, national and global organisations and academic institutions, our speakers provoke intellectual curiosity, broaden horizons and support aspirations.

 Our lecture series is sub-headed into three themes: opportunity, careers, and employability.
 Each term has a flagship event.
-Examples from this year include:
+Examples from previous years include:

 Lent Term – Careers: